• Skip to primary navigation

 Adding the dry ingredients with the rest of the ingredients for traditional Spanish muffins.

-Fold to combine with the rest of the ingredients.
+Fold to combine with the remaining ingredients.

 Preheat your oven to 180°C (350°F).

-Spoon Spanish muffins’ batter into your tins.
+Spoon muffin batter into your tins.

 Spooning the Spanish muffins batter into cupcake papers.